-NOISE POWER RATIO (NPR) is the ratio of the sum of the power inside the notched bins to the sum of the power in an equal number of bins outside the notch, expressed in dB.
-NPR is similar to, but more complete than intermodulation distortion measurements.
+NOISE POWER RATIO (NPR) is the ratio of the sum of the power outside the notched bins to the sum of the power in an equal number of bins inside the notch, expressed in dB.

 OFFSET ERROR (VOFF) is a measure of how far the mid-scale point is from the ideal zero voltage differential input.